-Many of your course assignments at Boise State will be intended to help you develop these competencies, but keep in mind that employers ALSO want to see how you’ve successfully demonstrated them in experiences outside the classroom, such as internships, part-time jobs, volunteer experiences, or extracurricular activities.
+Many of your course assignments at Boise State are intended to help you develop these competencies, but keep in mind that employers ALSO want to see how you’ve successfully demonstrated them in experiences outside the classroom, such as internships, part-time jobs, volunteer experiences, or extracurricular activities.

-In your career preparation plan, seek out experiences that will give you opportunities to practice these competencies, keep track of the outcomes you achieve while doing so, and turn these into great action statements for your future resumes!
+In your career preparation plan, seek out experiences that will give you opportunities to practice these competencies.
+Keep track of the outcomes you achieve while doing so, and turn these into action statements for future resumes and stories for future interviews!

 For addition information, visit NACE’s Career Readiness Competencies page.